 A working environment where they can go from one project to another, solving major problems and leaving details to others.
 Recognition and support for ideas.

 ENTPs move from one exciting situation to another—this is from where they derive their immense energy.
 ENTPs are capable of enthusing, of energizing and making people feel special.
-They are also capable of moving on quickly when the situation does not provide the feed they need.
+They are also capable of moving on quickly when the situation does not provide the feel they need.
 ENTPs may be difficult to keep up with, but it will be an exhilarating and memorable journey.

 ENTPs are often confused with ENFPs because of their people skills and their ability to charm, cajole, persuade, and get what they want from others.
 People will want to be part of their gang.
 However, in the cold light of day, ENTPs display the “T” characteristic and will be pragmatic decision-makers using only empirical data, evidence, and logic to decide.
 This may be to the surprise of those who believe the ENTP is basically a “people person.”
 They are, but their decisions are based on evidence, not emotion.

 ENTPs are happy with conflict; it allows them to sharpen their debating skills and engage in verbal sparring.
 They will not really engage at an emotional level, seeing it all as an interesting game instead.
 Winning the debate is very important to ENTPs, and they will want to be proved right.
 Telling ENTPs they’re wrong is like throwing down a gauntlet—one they’ll be delighted to pick up.
 For all their people skills and verbal abilities, ENTPs are analysts at heart.
 They will use logic, rational argument, and empirical data to enjoy the debate and win the day.